Solidago: Ecology

 Goldenrod is considered a keystone species, and has been called the single most important plant for North American pollinator biodiversity.
 Goldenrod species are used as a food source by the larvae of many Lepidoptera species.
 As many as 104 species of butterflies and moths use it as a host plant for their larvae, and 42 species of bees are goldenrod specialists, visiting only goldenrod for food.
 Some lepidopteran larvae bore into plant tissues and form a bulbous tissue mass called a gall around it, upon which the larva then feeds.
 Various parasitoid wasps find these galls and lay eggs in the larvae, penetrating the bulb with their ovipositors.
 Woodpeckers are known to peck open the galls and eat the insects in the center.

 Goldenrods have become invasive species in many parts of the world outside their native range, including China, Japan, Europe and Africa.
-Solidago canadensis, which was introduced as a garden plant in Central Europe, has become common in the wild, and in Germany is considered an invasive species that displaces native vegetation from its natural habitat.
+Solidago canadensis, which was introduced as a garden plant in Central Europe, has become common in the wild, and in Germany and Norway is considered an invasive species that displaces native vegetation from its natural habitat.